pmem/pmem.github.io/content/memkind/manpages/memkindallocator.3.md

 HUGETLB (huge pages)
 :   Interfaces for obtaining 2MB (**HUGETLB**) memory need allocated huge pages in the kernel’s huge page pool.
-Current number of "persistent" huge pages can be read from */proc/sys/vm/nr_hugepages* file.
+Current number of "persistent" huge pages can be read from the */proc/sys/vm/nr_hugepages* file.
 Proposed way of setting hugepages is: `sudo sysctl vm.nr_hugepages=<number_of_hugepages>`.
 More information can be found here: <https://www.kernel.org/doc/Documentation/vm/hugetlbpage.txt>

 Locality information
 :   Interfaces for obtaining locality information are provided by *libhwloc* dependency.
-Functionality based on locality requires that memkind library is configured and built with the support of [*libhwloc*](https://www.open-mpi.org/projects/hwloc) :\
+Functionality based on locality requires that memkind library is configured and built with the support of the [*libhwloc*](https://www.open-mpi.org/projects/hwloc) :\
 `./configure --enable-hwloc`

 Memory performance characteristics information
 :   Interfaces for obtaining memory performance characteristics information are based on *HMAT* (Heterogeneous Memory Attribute Table).
 See <https://uefi.org/sites/default/files/resources/ACPI_6_3_final_Jan30.pdf> for more information.
-Functionality based on memory performance characteristics requires that platform configuration fully supports *HMAT* and memkind library is configured and built with the support of [*libhwloc*](https://www.open-mpi.org/projects/hwloc) :\
+Functionality based on memory performance characteristics requires that platform configuration fully supports *HMAT* and memkind library is configured and built with the support of the [*libhwloc*](https://www.open-mpi.org/projects/hwloc) :\
 `./configure --enable-hwloc`

 **Note:** For a given target NUMA Node, the OS exposes only the performance characteristics of the best performing NUMA node.